FOSTERING AN ATMOSPHERE OF HOSPITALITY IN THE FRANCISCAN TRADITION

 –Individuals who need a night or two in transition.

 In this way we offer direct service to those in need.
 At the same time as we are working with groups to promote justice and to change systems that leave people vulnerable and poor.
 Often a warm welcome, a caring person to listen, with a nice meal and a room are very healing to people.
-Consider how you can offer a form of hospitality yourself or join with us in our Franciscan Hospitality!
+Consider how you can promote justice, offer a form of hospitality yourself, or join with us in our Franciscan Hospitality!